Table of Contents

-Email filtering is the process of filtering an organisation's inbound and outbound email traffic.
+Email filtering services filtering an organisation’s inbound and outbound email traffic.
 Inbound email filtering scans messages addressed to users and classifies messages into different categories.
-These include, but are not limited to: spam, adult, bulk, virus, impostor, and others.
+These include, but are not limited to: spam, malware, adult, bulk, virus, impostor, suspicious links, and others.
 Outbound email filtering uses the same process of scanning messages from users before delivering any potentially harmful messages to other organisations.
 Organisations can deploy this functionality as a cloud service or as an on-premises appliance, depending on their requirements.

 For some industries, an on-premises email filtering deployment is required for compliance with certain regulations.
 Others might prefer an on-premises deployment to keep all their data internal.
 This means that a physical appliance needs to be provisioned on-premises with software installed to execute email filtering.
 Appliance-based email filtering allows organisations to keep all of their data internal and managed by their own IT staff.
 Appliances need to be maintained, managed and updated by the internal IT staff.
 This is often a manual process and can be time-consuming.
 Additional equipment will be necessary as the company grows.

 Another option for email filtering is cloud deployment.
 This enables access to the email filtering software for all IT staff members at an organisation.
 As organisations move more services and applications to the cloud, it makes sense to also move email filtering to the cloud.
 This allows them to scale faster than appliance-based infrastructures and with less management effort.
 Deploying email filtering in the cloud allows for automatic and real-time updates.
-This gives organisations the latest technology for email spam protection and defenced against other attacks.
+This gives organisations the latest technology to defend against spam risk and other attacks.

 Email Filtering Techniques